Princely Heir: Background

 Princely Heir was a bay horse with a white blaze and four white socks bred in Ireland by his owner Maktoum Al Maktoum's Gainsborough Stud.
 As a yearling at Tattersalls in September 1996 he was sold for 40,000 guineas but returned to the ownership of Maktoum Al Maktoum.
 During his racing career he was trained by Mark Johnston at Middleham in North Yorkshire.

-His sire Fairy King, who was full-brother to Sadler's Wells, failed to win a race after being injured on his debut, but sired the winners of over five-hundred races, including Helissio, Falbrav, Turtle Island and Oath.
-Princely Heir's dam Meis El-Reem was a top-class racemate who won the Prix d'Astarte and the Child Stakes as well as finishing second to Pebbles in the 1000 Guineas.
+His sire Fairy King, who was full-brother to Sadler's Wells, failed to win a race after being injured on his debut, but sired the winners of over 500 races, including Helissio (Prix de l'Arc de Triomphe), Oath (Derby), Pharaoh's Delight (Phoenix Stakes), Encosta De Lago (Vic Health Cup), Falbrav (2003 European Champion Older Horse) and Beckett (National Stakes).
+Princely Heir's dam Meis El-Reem was a top-class racemare who won the Prix d'Astarte and the Child Stakes as well as finishing second to Pebbles in the 1000 Guineas.
 Meis El-Reem was descended from the Italian broodmare Tresa (foaled 1946) whose most notable offspring was the Prix du Jockey Club winner Tamanar.